 Components 1 & 2: carried forward from A.S.
-Design & Technology - worth 50% of total marks Component 3 External examination This is an external written paper which tests design, knowledge and understanding in three focus areas; candidates specialise in one of these areas.
+Design & Technology - 50% Component 3 External examination This is an external written paper which tests design, knowledge and understanding in three focus areas; candidates specialise in one of these areas.
 There are two sections in this paper In Section A candidates answer two structured knowledge application questions from a choice of three on their chosen focus area In Section B candidates answer the one design question on their chosen focus area.
 Component 4 40 - 50 hours coursework This is an internal coursework project which can either be developed from the Component 2 project or be a completely new project covering Components 2 and 4 in an holistic way.
-Weighted at 30% of total marks Weighted at 20% of total marks
+30% 20%